 Adapted from: African American Architects: A Biographical Dictionary, 1865-1945.

-1959 - The Charles W. and Irma Gadson House, 2511 Cherry Street, Winston-Salem NC.
+1959 - The Charles W. and Irma Gadson House, 2511 North Cherry Street, Winston-Salem NC.
 Designed while working for Ed Loewenstein.
 Gadson managed the construction project, assembling a team of Black contractors including John Smith, who erected the house; Frank Murrell, who did the interior stone accent wall, the stone retaining wall bordering the west driveway, and the concrete sidewalks and driveways; Daniel W. Andrews, who installed the plumbing and heating systems; and Dock Love, who plastered the interior walls and ceilings.
-As of 2011 still owned by Irma Gadson.
+As of 2021 still owned by Irma Gadson.

 1959 - The Edward Holley House, 1202 Julian Street, Greensboro NC.
 Sold in 1989 to Tracey and Cedric Jarman, still owners as of 2021.

 1960 - The J. Kenneth Lee Residence, 1021 Broad Avenue, Greensboro NC.
 JWR Grandy was the landscape architect.
-One of the South Benbow Road neighborhood houses included in a 2021 application as a candidate for the National Register of Historic Places.
 Sold in 2018 to Scott and Camellia Wood.

 1960 - The Wells House, 1201 North Benbow Road, Greensboro NC.
 Destroyed.

 1964 - The Juanita S. Herring House, 3660 Spaulding Drive, Winston-Salem NC.
 Built by Charles Gadson.
 Deeded in 1991 to Vera Leasure.
 Deeded in 2000 to Hubert and Ericsteen Lash.

 1967 - The J. Raymond and Ruth Oliver, Jr. House, 3961 Pomeroy Drive, Winston-Salem NC.
 The Olivers initially asked Jenkins for a flat-roofed, one story house, but he suggested the raised Ranch design to better suit the lot.
 Frank Carpenter was general contractor; James R. Grace, masonry; Chico Carter, cabinetry; Charles Gadson, electrical; Daniel W. Andrews and Sons, plumbing and heating systems; and Frank Murrell, retaining walls in the backyard.
 Still owned by the Olivers as of 2021.

 1967 - The Shaffner House, 100 Main Street, Weldon NC.
-No photo, address needs verification.
+No photo; address needs verification.
+Do you have one?

 1972 - The Ritchwood House Renovation, 51 Baldwin Avenue, Newark NJ.
 Probably destroyed; house there as of 2016 has build date of 2003.